ropensci/PostcodesioR/cran-comments.md

 ## Test environments
 * local ubuntu 20.04, R 4.0.3
+* win-builder (devel and release).
+No errors, warnings or notes
 * R-hub using `rhub::check_for_cran()`.
 No errors, warnings or notes
 * R-hub tested on:
 - Windows Server 2008 R2 SP1, R-devel, 32/64 bit,